tfpf/pysorteddict/docs/documentation.md

 <summary>This method may raise exceptions.</summary>

-If there exists an unexhausted iterator over the keys of `d`, raises `RuntimeError`.
+If there exists an unexhausted iterator over the items, keys or values of `d`, raises `RuntimeError`.

 ```python
 from pysorteddict import *